igorbrigadir/ishkurs-guide-dataset/guide.md

 It's really hard to discern exactly what constitutes Ambient Breaks when most of the music is claimed by either the Illbient or Trip Hop or even the Worldbeat crowd.
 That makes this, by comparison, smaller than the other Ambient genres.
 That, and also the fact that the breaks scene is much too snobby to admit that it's music can be associated with something calming and melodic like ambient.
 That's why Jungle doesn't have one.
 Atmospheric is about as close as it's willing to get.
 So where would one normally find Ambient Breaks?
 Why, in car commercials and movie soundtracks, of course.

-## Downbeat: Not Exactly Trip Hop, Not Exactly Acid Jazz
+## Downbeat
-*aka:  Downbeat* in the Chillout group, emerged in 90s
+*aka:  Not Exactly Trip Hop, Not Exactly Acid Jazz* in the Chillout group, emerged in 90s

 Yet another sub-tempo genre.
 Stuff that's not cool cat daddy-o or saxaphoney enough for Acid Jazz, yet not drearily drolling enough (nor from Bristol) to be Trip Hop.
 This was huge in the mid 90s.
 And then it tapered off, like most things do.
 I don't even know if it's called Downbeat or not.
 But I'm calling it here, because it has to fit somewhere, and putting the music in either of the other genres is just wrong.
 It's funny how I'll get emails about this now; half of them saying I'm being way too scrutinizing and specific, and the other half complaining that I'm not being specific enough because I missed Ambient Down Dub Hopcore.
 Sheesh.